 9:30am – I woke up with a headache and I still have it so I’m not what you’d call a ready and willing participant, but bad mood aside, the green juice doesn’t have nearly enough apple and lemon to make it okay to drink first thing in the morning.

 10:30am – The PAM (Pineapple, Apple, Mint) is really good, I have to admit.
 I’d still prefer coffee and a bagel.

 1:00pm – Second green juice of the day.
 So this is why the BPC website tells you to prepare for a few days before doing this cleanse.
-I feel like rubbish.
+I already have a headache.
 I need coffee.
-Note to reader: you should definitely do the preparation days.
+You should definitely do the preparation days.

 4:00pm – The spicy lemonade is taking me back to my Master Cleanse.
 It tastes good but I’m not feeling great.
 My headache is going away but the reality is setting in that I can’t drink a latte for another 60 hours.

 5:30pm – The beetroot juice is okay, I guess.
 I’m wishing I’d just done the Master Cleanse.

 7:30pm – Most of the reviews for the cashew milk say it’s delicious.
 It is pretty good at the end of the day when all you’ve had is vegetable juice.
 The protein makes it feel heartier than the juices.

 OKAY!
 Day one over, I’m hoping I wake up feeling better than I do now.

 The following two days of the cleanse were actually better than the first.
 The green juices were harder to get down the second and third day but I felt physically a lot better.
 The novelty had worn off by the end of the second day but then by day three I felt lighter and actually had more energy than usual.